 - Corel PhotoImpact (Very affordable with most of the basic tools)

 - ACDSEE (Easy to step into and very popular)

 - Lightroom (pro level with a nice balance between editing and organizing but a tad bit more expensive)

 Of course, this is only the tip of the iceberg and you never know which one is right for you until you play around with a few.
 My advice is to start with a few of the free programs and you will quickly get a good idea which one is right for you.
 If you are a beginner, look for the programs that offer lots of support and tutorials.
 If you have spent some time in this realm, pay attention to the types of tools they offer and whether or not they can easily share with social media sites and have flexibility with different file formats.
 No matter which way you end up going, I do urge you to make the investment in these important tools.
 You will be amazed at how much you can improve your images.
 I will return to this topic soon to talk about some of the different ways you can manipulate your images to add amazing impact.

 All of TeamSnap's ebooks, articles, and stories in one place.
 Access Now

 Most Common Editing Corrections

-Part Three of a Three Part Series Cropping One of the t…
+Part Two of a Three Part Series Welcome back to my three…